ribeirosaimon/gobooplay/README.md

 ```

-* after run the api
+* Run the API

 ```
 go run main.go
 ```

-When you start the app you automatically create a trial subscription and an admin user:
+An Admin account and a trial subscription are automatically created when the service starts, you can log in using the credentials below:

 ```
 POST {{localHost}}/account/login